 Describe the perfect cookie.
 What are the first few words that come to mind?

-For me, it’d be moist, soft, chewy, crispy on the outside, gooey in the center.
+For me, it’d be moist, soft, chewy, crispy on the outside, and gooey in the center.
 Dry, is never a word anybody would associate with a cookie.
-You know what makes a dry cookie?
+Do you know what makes cookies dry?
 Dry cookie dough.

-Not only does dry cookie dough make dry cookies, it’s hard to work with and will crumble before you can even roll it flat or shape it into a ball.
+Not only does dried-out cookie dough make dry cookies, but it’s also hard to work with and will crumble before you can even roll it flat or shape it into a ball.
 Dry cookie dough should be avoided at all costs!

 In this article, let’s dive into the topic of dry cookie dough.
 I will explain what causes dry cookie dough, show you five different scenarios that might have resulted in your dough being dry and give you a solution for each so you never need to worry about dry cookies ever again.